New Owners At Our Historic Hotel In Washington

 “We like to take on the buildings that other people don’t want,” Todd said.
 “Money’s not the first thing we’re after.
 Saving the building and bringing it back to life is what we really want.”

-Todd is a chemical engineer who has gravitated to restoring private homes in the Athens area; Carter is director of special education for the Oglethorpe County school system and has a 30-year track record in restorations of historic structures, mostly in Athens.
+Todd is a chemical engineer who has gravitated to restoring private homes in the Athens area; Carter is the director of special education for the Oglethorpe County school system and has a 30-year track record in restorations of historic structures, mostly in Athens.

 Unlike some of the other developers, Carter said he and Todd wanted the Fitzgerald to resemble as closely as possible the original 1898 structure.